You are here

 Position Statement 37: Peer Support Services

 Mental Health America (MHA) believes that peer support is an essential element of successful communities that is integral to recovery from mental health and substance abuse conditions.
-MHA calls on states and communities to incorporate peer support services into community-based mental health and substance abuse services, both as stand-alone entities and in conjunction with other services.
-The provision of mental health and substance abuse support services by persons who have experienced mental and substance abuse conditions make use of empathy and empowerment to help support and inspire recovery.
+MHA calls on states and communities to incorporate peer support into community-based mental health and substance use treatment services.
+Peer mental health and substance abuse support services make use of empathy and empowerment to help support and inspire recovery.

-Peer support programs provide an opportunity for consumers who have significantly recovered from their illness to assist others in the recovery process to direct their recovery process by teaching one another the skills necessary to lead meaningful lives in the community.
+Peer support programs provide an opportunity for communities of consumers who have significantly recovered from their illnesses to help others direct their own recoveries by teaching one another the skills necessary to lead meaningful lives in the community.
 Peer support services have demonstrated effective outcomes such as reduced isolation and increased empathic responses.
 Research has also shown that outcomes improve when consumers serve as peer specialists on case management teams.
 Serving others also helps to sustain recovery.
 The only downside is the “glass ceiling” that can relegate people with lived experience of mental health conditions to peer-serving jobs, precluding advancement.